FARS Innovation in Financial Accounting Education Award

 • Adaptability by other educational institutions

-The award carries with it a $1,500 cash prize and an engraved plaque for the winner.
-The winner is announced and recognized at the Section's next midyear meeting after the submission date.
+The award carries with it a $1,500 cash prize and an engraved plaque for the recipient(s).
+The recipient(s) are announced and recognized at the Section's next midyear meeting after the submission date.

 Questions should be addressed to the Committee Chair at the address below.
-The nominations should be submitted to the Chair of the Innovation in Financial Accounting Education Award committee Chair Derek Oler at derek.oler@ttu.edu.
+The nominations should be submitted to the Chair of the Innovation in Financial Accounting Education Award committee Matt Wieland at wielanmm@miamioh.edu.
 That committee will select a winner of the award.
 Award recipients will be announced at the following year Midyear Meeting luncheon.

 Innovation in Financial Accounting Education Award